eWaterCycle/ewatercycle.github.io/_posts/2022-07-01-So-You-Want-To-eWaterCycle.md

 ### Models and datasets

-All of the above ways of working with eWaterCycle will give you access to the models and datasets that ‘ship’ with the package.
-On our demonstration machine we have added a few more datasets, see [https://www.ewatercycle.org/demo](https://www.ewatercycle.org/demo) for details. eWaterCycle is a work in progress and we keep adding models and datasets as we move forward.
+All of the above ways of working with eWaterCycle will give you access to the models and example datasets that are supported by the package.
+More datasets can be added in the process of setting up the platform.
+On our demonstration machine we have several additional datasets, see [https://www.ewatercycle.org/demo](https://www.ewatercycle.org/demo) for details. eWaterCycle is a work in progress and we keep adding models and datasets as we move forward.

 Currently adding one's own model requires quite a few steps as described [in the documentation](https://ewatercycle.readthedocs.io/en/latest/adding_models.html).
 Simplifying this process is one of the things we will be working on in the future (see below).